orbitdb/field-manual/01 Tutorial/01 Tutorial.md

 Starting with the `new Ipfs` line, your code creates a new IPFS node.
 Note the default settings:

 * `preload: { enabled: false }` disables the use of so-called "pre-load" IPFS nodes.
 These nodes exist to help load balance the global network and prevent DDoS.
 However, these nodes can go down and cause errors.
 Since we are only working offline for now., we include this line to disable them.
+* `repo: './ipfs'` designates the path of the repo in node.js only.
+In the browser, you can actually remove this line.
+The default setting is a folder called `.jsipfs` in your home directory.
 * `XPERIMENTAL: { pubsub: true }` enables IPFS pubsub, which is a method of communicating between nodes and is required for OrbitDB usage, despite whether or not we are connected to other peers.
 * `config: { Bootstrap: [], Addresses: { Swarm: [] }}` sets both our bootstrap peers list (peers that are loaded on instantiation) and swarm peers list (peers that can connect and disconnect at any time to empty.
 We will populate these later.
 * `ipfs.on("error", (e) => { throw new Error(e) })` implements extremely basic error handling for if something happens during node creation